Karri-Tirumala-Venkatesh/Design-and-Analysis-of-Algorithms/README.md

 5. Heap Sort in an Array<br>
 6. Radix sort on variable size integers<br>
 7. Bubble Sort in an Array<br>
-8. Insertion Sort in an Array
+8. Insertion Sort in an Array<br>
+9. Selection Sort in an Array